-There is no way to pinpoint the day or time it happened…that moment when grocery shopping became worse than a trip to the dentist.
+There is no way to pinpoint the day or time it happened…that moment when grocery shopping became comparable to a dentist visit.

-I’m sure where you shop this never happens, but there are customers who leave their cart on one side of the aisle to inspect products on the other side of the aisle- don’t do that.
+To the customers who leave their cart on one side of the aisle to look at products on the other side of the aisle- don’t do that.
 You may need time to decide on the right flavor of jello, but this doesn’t require my involvement.
 I want to get this outing completed as soon as possible.
 Some days I ooze of patience, while other days have me reliving my youth as I try my hand at “bumper carts.”
 You shouldn’t risk this type of encounter.

 Over the next few days, my family will eat these new purchases, which is a mixed blessing.
 My loved ones will be well-nourished, but it also ensures that my grocery-shopping days are far from over.